PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ![IMG_3725.jpg](/assets/nes-restoration/IMG_3725.jpg)

 After wiping it clean, I polished it with Meguiar's Ultimate Compound.
-I don't think this is arealautomotive compound... it's probably closer to a cleaning wax, but it does the job!
+I don't think this is a real automotive compound (it's probably closer to a cleaning wax), but it does the job!

 ![IMG_3726.jpg](/assets/nes-restoration/IMG_3726.jpg)

-What?!
-No reveal!?
-Sadly - I didn't grab a photo at this stage... but how about we wait until the next step is done?
-Coming up: retrobrite!
+I'll hold off on revealing the results for a little bit.
+For now, it's time for some retrobrite!

 ## Retrobrite

-Time for retrobrite!
 Normally, I try to do retrobrite in the summer, because heat is an important component of full-submersion retrobrite.
-Things typicallystartto move at about 38°C (100°F), but are the most effective at higher temperatures, like 40.5°C (105°F) and above.
+Things typically start to move at about 38°C (100°F), but are the most effective at higher temperatures, like 40.5°C (105°F) and above.
 Since the ambient outdoor temperature was around 8°C (~45°F) during the day, I needed a way to increase the temperature of the liquid.

 My solution is two-fold: I use some hot water from the kettle to get things started, and then I use a $10 fishtank heater to maintain the heat.
 If I set the plastic tub in an insulator of some kind, it can keep it at 38°C (100°F) continuously, but it can't move it above that.
-To keep the parts from floating (SUPER SUPER IMPORTANT), I use a couple of glasses filled with water.
+To keep the parts from floating (which is *super important* to keep the parts from bleaching), I use a couple of glasses filled with water.
 They work great!

 ![IMG_3727.jpg](/assets/nes-restoration/IMG_3727.jpg)